oracle-livelabs/apex/social-media-app/10-get-device-location/10-get-device-location.md

       ![Property Editor](images/action-open-map.png)

 6. The last part of this is to configure the dynamic action itself that is currently set to **Show**.
 Select **Show**.
-   In the Property Editor:
+In the Property Editor enter/select the following:

     - Identification > Action: **Open Region**